-It was January 1960, and Mem and Mom were always talking about the big news of the time: Elvis was in the army, Senator Kennedy was running for President and Mem got a Saturday job working at the Woolworth’s lunch counter on Main Street.
+Mem and Mom were always talking about the big news of the day.
+Elvis was in the army; Senator John F. Kennedy was running for President, and Mem got a Saturday job working at the Woolworths lunch counter on Main Street.

-We lived in Bridgetown, Connecticut in a tenement on White Street, although there weren’t too many white people.
+We lived in Bridgeport, Connecticut, in a tenement on White Street, although there weren’t too many white people.

 Our top-floor railroad apartment was laid out in a single long line of rooms: from the kitchen to the living room, to the bedroom that Mom shared with Mere Germaine, to my grandmother’s bedroom at the end.
 I slept with Mem.